High-order, Compact, and Symmetric Finite Difference Methods for $d$-Dimensional Elliptic Equations: Introduction

 \section{Introduction}

-In this paper, we are concerned with the construction of high-order compact finite difference methods (FDMs) for the following variable Poisson equation on a $d$-dimensional hypercube:
+In this paper, we are concerned with the construction of high-order compact finite difference methods (FDMs) for the following variable Poisson equation on a $d$-dimensional hypercube with the Dirichlet boundary condition:

 where $\Omega = (0, 1)^d$, $a,f,g$ are sufficiently smooth functions, $a(\mathbf{x}) >0$ for all $\mathbf{x} \in \Omega$, and $d \in \N$.
 The above Poisson equation with a variable diffusion coefficient, $a$, is known to model many physical phenomena such as fluid flow in heterogeneous media \cite{B72book}, steady-state heat conduction in media where the thermal conductivity varies, electrostatic potential from a charge distribution \cite{GD07}, and semiconductors \cite{S84book}.
-Over the years, various numerical methods have been proposed to solve it, including the finite difference method (FDM) \cite{JS14book,L07book}.
+Over the years, various numerical methods have been proposed to solve it, including the finite difference methods (FDMs) \cite{JS14book,L07book}.

 Whenever possible, it is preferable to use a high-order scheme for numerically solving \eqref{eq:PDE}, since the linear system required to achieve a certain accuracy is smaller than that of a low-order scheme and the error decays faster as we refine the grid.
-At the same time, having a scheme that produces a symmetric linear system is also beneficial as it reduces the storage requirement and allows us to use many available fast solvers given that the model problem in \eqref{eq:PDE} is also coercive.
-We automatically obtain a symmetric (positive definite) linear system if we discretize \eqref{eq:PDE} using a standard finite element or Galerkin method (due to the inner products in its weak formulation), but not necessarily from FDMs.
-Although a compact, symmetric, and 2nd-order FDM is well-known (see \cite{L07book} for example), it is surprising that no work exists on its high-order counterpart--at least to the best of our knowledge.
+At the same time, having a scheme that produces a symmetric linear system is also beneficial as it reduces the storage requirement.
+Furthermore, if the linear system is symmetric positive definite, then we can use many available fast solvers.
+We automatically obtain a symmetric positive definite linear system if we discretize \eqref{eq:PDE} using a standard finite element or Galerkin method due to the symmetry and coercivity of the bilinear form.
+In contrast, a finite difference discretization does not necessarily preserve symmetry.
+Although compact, symmetric, and 2nd-order FDMs are well-known (see \cite{GFCK02,L07book} for example), it is surprising that no work exists on their high-order counterpart--at least to the best of our knowledge.

 One way to increase the order of the scheme is by enlarging the stencil size, but this inevitably increases the number of nonzero entries in the linear system.
 Furthermore, extra boundary stencils must be constructed separately near the boundary of the domain, which is inconvenient.
 Therefore, it is natural to consider a compact FDM, where each stencil has a 1-ring (minimum support), since the boundary stencils for the Dirichlet boundary condition in \eqref{eq:PDE} are simply subsets of the interior stencils.